Stuart Fleetwood: Sutton United

 On 17 June 2015, it was announced that Fleetwood had signed a two-year deal at Sutton United.
 He scored his only goal for the club on 9 February 2016 in an FA Trophy extra time replay defeat against Bognor Regis Town.
 In April 2016, it was confirmed that he had left the club after making 36 appearances in all competitions.
 Later that month, he admitted that he would consider joining new phoenix club Hereford.

 Bath City

 On 7 June 2016, Fleetwood was announced as a new signing for Bath City.

 Merthyr Town

 On 19 May 2017, Fleetwood signed for Southern Football League side Merthyr Town.

 Redditch United

 On 20 November 2017, Fleetwood joined fellow Southern Football League side Redditch United.

 Swindon Supermarine

 In July 2018, Fleetwood signed for Swindon Supermarine.

 Yate Town

 On 9 July 2020, Fleetwood joined Yate Town.

 Cinderford Town

 On 4 November 2022, Fleetwood signed for Cinderford Town.

+Newent Town

+In August 2025, Fleetwood returned to playing, joining Hellenic League Division One club Newent Town.